coolbluealan/ncmatholy.github.io/about.md

 Backstory...

+### Grisham Paimagam, Co-Director

+Grisham is a sophomore from Charlotte, NC and attends Myer Park High School, where he is the math club head.
+He researches random hypergraphs as enhancers of network resilience.
+Outside of math, Grisham is the top squash player in NC for his age group.

 ### Alan Cheng, Problem Writer

 Alan is a junior from Cary, NC and attends the North Carolina School of Science and Math.